CritteRo/fivem-scaleform-lib/README.md

 # fivem-scaleform-lib
 ## A library of GTA 5 scaleforms for FiveM.
 All scaleforms can be activated using events.
  All events are client-side only.
-If you want to use them from server-side too, you will need to add register them in `cl_main.lua`.
+If you want to use them from server-side too, you will need to register them in `cl_main.lua`.

  As I find more usable scaleforms, I will keep this resource updated.
 If you know some cool scaleforms, feel free to make a PR.